About Rating Systems

 RATING BACKGROUND

 These ratings are designed to provide an accurate rating for Wisconsin high school sports.
 The ratings are designed such that a team's rating will improve when they perform better than expected.
 The expectation for a team's performance is based on their current rating and their opponent's rating.
+This formulation allows teams to be rewarded for playing more highly rated teams.

 Rating Formulas